Community engagement should be meaningful. Community engagement should also be fun!

-The SRF Community Engagement Team strives to ensure outreach and engagement strategies are both meaningful and fun.
+SRF’s Community Engagement Team strives to ensure outreach and engagement strategies are meaningful and fun.
 However, designing engagement in a way that is both enjoyable and valuable can be difficult to accomplish.
 The COVID-19 pandemic has presented additional obstacles for reaching audiences through meaningful engagement.
 Despite these challenges, we found that public participation actually improved as a result of expanding our virtual engagement toolbox.
-Over the past year, videos have played an important role in our pivot to virtual engagement and have provided fun and meaningful community engagement opportunities during the pandemic.
+Over the past year, videos have played an important role in our pivot to virtual engagement and have provided enjoyable and valuable engagement opportunities during the pandemic.

 Videos can help engagement practitioners and organizations: